IstariRobotics/roboclip/README.md

 - **roboclip** – a Swift iOS app for capturing LiDAR depth, RGB video and IMU pose data.
 Recordings are saved in timestamped folders and can be uploaded to Supabase Storage.
 See [roboclip/README.md](roboclip/README.md) for a tour of the app and its architecture.
 - **robo-rewind** – a set of Python tools for mirroring your Supabase bucket and replaying sessions with [rerun.io](https://www.rerun.io/).
 Details are in [robo-rewind/README.md](robo-rewind/README.md).
+- **roboclip-web** – a Next.js app that lists sessions from Supabase and visualizes them with rerun.io in the browser.
+See [web/README.md](web/README.md).

 ## Quick setup